 As the world continues to grapple with the global coronavirus pandemic, the ability to quickly adjust, adapt and pivot has never been more valuable—or more necessary.

-Many professional services firms rely heavily on in-person meetings and events to generate leads.
-But with in-person anything canceled for the foreseeable future, these firms are facing a quandary: how to engage and sell in a world that seemingly changed overnight.
+Many companies rely heavily on in-person meetings and events to generate leads.
+But with in-person anything canceled for the foreseeable future, they are facing a quandary: how to engage and sell in a world that seemingly changed overnight.

-Because when the world changed, so did prospective clients.
+Because when the world changed, so did prospective clients and buyers.
 They’re no longer looking for information in the same places (goodbye tradeshows and conferences; hello webinars, videos and podcasts).
 And with rapidly shifting business priorities, the information they’re looking for is different too.

-So what’s a resilient professional services firm to do?
+So what’s a resilient company to do?
 It’s time to power up your digital presence.

 5 tips for energizing your digital presence

-With prospective clients moving online in droves, having a powerful digital presence is vital to attracting, engaging and converting them.
+With prospective clients and buyers moving online in droves, having a powerful digital presence is vital to attracting, engaging and converting them.

 You know you can charm and convince anyone you can get in the same room with.
 But what about in a virtual space?
 Are you able to clearly and consistently communicate (and prove) your value across your digital content?

-Your digital assets must be able to stand—and dynamically sell—on their own, enabling prospective clients to educate themselves fully without the benefit of having someone there in person to tell your firm’s story.
+Your digital assets must be able to stand—and dynamically sell—on their own, enabling prospects to educate themselves fully without the benefit of having someone there in person to tell your company’s story.

 Digital assets are often left to run in the background.
 We create them.
 We build campaigns that drive people to them.
 But we don’t usually have time to really look at everything we have and how it all works—or doesn’t work—together.